Whisky: Finnish

 In 2005, there were two working distilleries in Finland and a third one under construction.
 Whisky retail sales in Finland are controlled solely by the state alcohol monopoly Alko and advertising of strong alcoholic beverages is banned.

 French

-French whisky is whisky produced in France.
 The distilleries producing French whisky include Glann ar Mor and Warenghem in Brittany, Guillon in the Champagne region, and Grallet-Dupic in Lorraine.
 Buckwheat whisky is produced by Distillerie des Menhirs in Plomelin, Brittany.
-There are over 40 whisky distilleries currently operating or opening in France.
+In 2022, there were around 100 whisky producers in France.

 The first French whisky was produced at Warenghem distillery in 1987, who then introduced the first single malt French whisky in 1998.

-According to a study in 2016, the French are the largest consumers of whisky in the world, especially Scotch.
+According to a study in 2016, the French are the largest consumers of single malt whisky in the world, especially Scotch.

-Georgia

-The first Georgian whisky has been made by Georgian wine-maker, co-founder of "Askaneli Brothers", Jimsher Chkhaidze.
-JIMSHER whisky is made by traditional Scottish method and is presented from 2016.
-On the bottle and tag design worked Georgian product designer Zviad Tsikolia.

-New Georgian blended whisky is presented with three varieties, such are:

-Aged in Georgian ex-wine "Saperavi" oak cask;

-Aged in Georgian ex-wine "Tsinandali" oak cask;

-Aged in ex-Georgian Brandy oak cask;

-Georgian whisky is available on markets such as China, Poland, Ukraine and Kazakhstan.

-In 2017 on "World Whiskey Masters" degustation contest which happened in London, Georgian whisky got silver medal in different categories.
-On the same year Georgian whisky was rewarded with its first gold medal and silver medals on the contest "Global Travel Retail Spirits Masters".

-In March 2018 JIMSHER got rewarded by silver medal in "Best World Whisky" category by "International Whisky Competition".

 German

 German whisky production is a relatively recent phenomenon having only started in the early 1990s.
 The styles produced resemble those made in Ireland, Scotland and the United States: single malts, blends, wheat, and bourbon-like styles.
 There is no standard spelling of German whiskies with distilleries using both "whisky" and "whiskey".
 In 2008 there were 23 distilleries in Germany producing whisky.